marquesarthur/cronicas-rpg/class_druid_earthshaker.md

 ## Stone Endurance

-At **2nd level**, your hit point maximum increases by 1 and increases by 1 again whenever you gain a level in this class.
+<i class="ra ra-player-teleport "></i> At **2nd level**, your hit point maximum increases by 1 and increases by 1 again whenever you gain a level in this class.

 Additionally, parts of your skin are covered by a thin thin yet resistant magical armor made of earth and stone.
 When you aren’t wearing armor, your AC equals 13 + your Dexterity modifier.